Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-where $\Lambda_*$ is a three-body parameter determined by a single low-energy observable, such as $B_3$.
-The numerical pre-factor $\aleph=0.870$ is introduced to improve the overall fit to the non-asymptotic data points.
-However, due to the paucity of information on whether the $D^0nn$ system is bound, the very best we can do in this scenario is to presume some reasonable values of the three-body binding energy for the shallowest (most excited) level state, say, $B_T=B_3-B_{nD}=0.1$~MeV and $1.0$~MeV (i.e., measured with respect to the 2+1 $nD^0$-dimer-particle break-up threshold energy of $B_{nD}=1.82$ MeV).
-This information is enough to determine the three-body coupling $g_3$ by solving the STM3 integral equations in the non-asymptotic kinematical domain.
-Figure~\ref{fig:limitcycle} displays the cyclic singularities associated with the formation of successive three-body bound states, e.g., the ground $D^0nn$ state along with its first two excites states.
-In particular, the limit cycle nature of the 3BF thus obtained at the LO indicates the flexibility to choose the regulator scale $\Lambda_{\rm reg}$ in a suitable way that the 3BF terms effectively vanish.
-In other words, we may prefer to simply drop the 3BF terms and work with the STM equations by choosing a finite value of the cut-off that corresponds to one of the zeros of the limit cycle plot.
-The lowest value of such a cut-off, namely, $\Lambda_{\rm reg}=\Lambda^{(0)}_{\rm reg}$, may be identified with the (inverse) interaction range which sets the scale for the ground state or the deepest possible three-body binding energy of the system.
-Beyond this scale, all other deeper-level states get decoupled from the spectrum.
-In the following section, we revert back to the effective quantum mechanical formulation of the Faddeev equations, to demonstrate how the theoretical framework can be employed to assess the universal structural features of a plausible $D^0nn$ halo-bound system.
+In particular, the RG limit cycle obtained in the LO indicates the flexibility to choose the regulator scale $\Lambda_{\rm reg}$ in a suitable way that the 3BF terms effectively vanish~\cite{Hammer:2000nf}.
+In other words, we may prefer to simply drop the 3BF terms and work with the (unrenormalized) STM equations~\eqref{eq:F_nD_EFT} by choosing a finite value of the cutoff that corresponds to one of the zeros of the RG limit cycle.
+Figure.~\ref{fig:FD_Fn} in the Appendix~\ref{sec:Appendix-C} demonstrates this feature, where we obtain regulator-independent solutions $F_{n,D}$ to the STM equations precisely at the first three zeros of the RG limit cycle, namely $\Lambda^{(0)}_{\rm reg}=67.87$~MeV, $\Lambda^{(1)}_{\rm reg}=1472.86$~MeV and $\Lambda^{(2)}_{\rm reg}=31467.28$~MeV, for the ZCL scenario with separation energy $S_n=0.1$~MeV.
+The lowest zero, namely $\Lambda_{\rm reg}=\Lambda^{(0)}_{\rm reg}$, is identified with the (inverse) interaction range, which sets the scale for the ground state or the deepest possible three-body binding energy of the system.
+Beyond this scale, all deeper states get decoupled from the spectrum.